Skip to main content

 Q: What is included in the International Programs charge?

 The International Programs fee includes the International Study Tour (D.C.) or Educational Field Trip (all other locations), orientations, local group excursions, transportation fees, and other group activities.
-Students pay for their own flights to fall and spring programs through Pepperdine's travel partner - Corniche Travel.
+For fall and spring programs, students book and pay for flights through Corniche Travel (Pepperdine's travel partner).

 Q: Are there any external costs associated with the program that are not included in the International Programs charge?